 - Your spouse dies,

 - Your spouse's hours of employment are reduced,

 - Your spouse’s employment ends for any reason other than his or her gross misconduct,

 - You become divorced from your spouse.
 Also, if your spouse (the employee) reduces or eliminates your group health coverage in anticipation of a divorce, and a divorce later occurs, then the divorce may be considered a qualifying event for you even though your coverage was reduced or eliminated before the divorce.

-A person enrolled as the employee’s child will be entitled to elect COBRA if he or she loses coverage under the Plan because any of the following qualifying events happen:
+A person enrolled as the employee/retiree’s child will be entitled to elect COBRA if he or she loses coverage under the Plan because any of the following qualifying events happens: